When my friend died, she taught me a timely lesson about living, which changed my life.

 And I notice that my language changed.
 There was less of it, less talking with others and with myself and longer periods of silence in the room and in my brain.

-The suddenness and shock of the impending good bye and the brutal reminder (as if I needed it) of my own mortality left me speechless with grief.
+The suddenness and shock of the impending good bye and the brutal reminder of my own mortality left me silent with grief.

 Yet language mattered –

 It needed to be precise when dealing with medics and nursing staff, to ensure our friend’s care was in line with her rapidly changing circumstances and in line with her wishes.

 Our friend had prioritised the company of her friends and family over all else.
 She had prioritised language, speech and mental presence.
 That was the quality of life and quality of dying she wanted.
 And it was so different to what I had experienced at some other point, when the person dying did not want to talk.